FalkorDB/benchmark/readme.md

 ##### create a set of queries to be used with the run command

+-
-- `cargo run --release --bin benchmark -- generate-queries  -s10000000 --dataset small --name=small`
+`cargo run --release --bin benchmark -- generate-queries  -s10000000 --dataset small --name=small-readonly --write-ratio 0.0`

 ##### run the benchmarks

-- `cargo run --release --bin benchmark run --vendor falkor --name small -p40 --mps 2500`
+- `cargo run --release --bin benchmark run --vendor falkor --name small-readonly -p40 --mps 4000`
+- `cargo run --release --bin benchmark run --vendor neo4j --name small-readonly -p40 --mps 4000`

 ##### run simulation to see that the benchmark itself can sustain spesific mps given a fix latency on that hardware